Skip to content

 • interpret for people using legal, health and local government services

-• check their understanding after each sentence
+• check your client's understanding after each sentence or passage of speech

 Working environment